Sebastian Lege: TV career

 Following his appearance as a food expert on Nelson Müller's "Wie gut ist...?" series (part of the ZDFzeit documentary series), broadcast by ZDF in 2012, Lege was called onto an increasing amount of other shows, including both those of further public-law broadcasting as well as private channels, such as ProSieben's infotainment series "Galileo".
 In February 2016, he received his own ZDFzeit episode called "Die Tricks der Lebensmittelindustrie" (lit.: "The food industry's deceptions"), with two more episodes following in January 2017.
 Throughout the year, he would also be featured in a variety of cooking and game shows such as "Kerners Köche", "Grill den Henssler", Grill den Profi" and "gekauft, gekocht, gewonnen".

 While his own quiz show "Quiz mit Biss", which he co-moderated with radio star Media van Hülsen in 2019, was cancelled due to low viewer ratings, Lege proved increasingly popular with younger demographics.
 This led to ZDF starting a YouTube channel specifically for "Die Tricks der Lebensmittelindustrie"-like formats called ZDFbesseresser, which include pieces on consumer protection and education with Lege detailing various aspects of industrial food engineering.
 Further publications include challenge videos where Lege is tasked with replicating brand products with no preparation and limited resources.
 While these are usually very light-hearted, taking advantage of Lege's signature brand of humour, more serious formats, such as interviews with industry veterans exposing major producers and retailers, have also garnered attention.
+A two-season-long series showcasing Lege exploring the international origins of dishes popular in Germany in a humoristic manner titled "Lege kommt auf den Geschmack" was produced by RTL starting in 2023.